fabiocosta0305/fate-srd-content/docs/markdown/war-of-ashes.md

 What's a good next step for resolving the issue, and what makes accomplishing that step hard?

-<em>Because the<strong>Lost Island of Konar�</strong>is an issue, it implies that the location is both hard to find and dangerous.
+> <em>Because the<strong>Lost Island of Konar</strong>is an issue, it implies that the location is both hard to find and dangerous.
 Therefore, having to retrieve a map from Kuld-infested territory would probably create a big problem for the heroes.</em>

-<em>Because<strong>Secrets of the Ice</strong>is an issue, it implies that the information is valuable, coveted, and protected.
+> <em>Because<strong>Secrets of the Ice</strong>is an issue, it implies that the information is valuable, coveted, and protected.
 Therefore, reaching an elderly scholar and protecting him before rivals capture him would probably create a big problem for the heroes.</em>

-<em>Because<strong>The Seal of Prolyus</strong>is an issue, it implies that the organization has gathered temporal power.
+> <em>Because<strong>The Seal of Prolyus</strong>is an issue, it implies that the organization has gathered temporal power.
 Therefore, an alliance of the organization with a powerful Merchant House would probably create a big problem for the heroes.</em>

-<strong>Problems and Aspect Pairs</strong>
+### Problems and Aspect Pairs

 You can also create problems from the relationship between two aspects instead of relying on just one.
 That lets you keep things personal, but broaden the scope of your problem to impact multiple characters, or thread a particular PC's story into the story of the game.